 In the past, prostate cancer was screened by performing a digital rectal exam, but this practice is no longer recommended given the lack of evidence of its benefits.
 Today, prostate cancer screening involves a blood test called Prostate Specific Antigen (PSA) that detects the presence of PSA, a protein that is made in both normal and cancerous prostate cells.
 Higher levels of PSA in the blood may indicate the presence of cancer, but can also be due to non-cancerous causes such as prostatitis or stimulation of the prostate through anal sex.

 PSA testing is not considered a reliable screener for prostate cancer as it can lead to false positives test results, which in turn can trigger unnecessary worry and invasive follow-up testing, including biopsies.
 To further complicate matters, screening can detect cancers and prompt radiation or surgical treatment of individuals who never would have experienced the symptoms or harms of prostate cancer in their lifetime.
 Diagnosis of a condition that would have never caused any harm in the first place can prompt even more anxiety and result in complications from potentially harmful treatments.
 Radiation and surgical treatment, for instance, can cause permanent erectile dysfunction and urinary incontinence.
-Additionally, early detection of prostate cancer has not been shown to significant impact morbidity due to prostate cancer.
+Additionally, early detection of prostate cancer has not been shown to significantly impact morbidity due to prostate cancer.
 According to the United States Preventive Task Force (USPSTF), only 1 death is prevented for every 1000 people screened for prostate cancer.

 The USPSTF reviewed the benefits and harms of prostate cancer screening and determined that routine screening of all individuals with a prostate would be harmful and that screening should be an individualized decision.
 As medicine is continually evolving and new strategies are being developed to improve the safety of prostate cancer screening, it is important to talk to your provider before deciding to get screened.